LGBTQ people and military service: Violence

 Physical, sexual, psychological (harassment, bullying) violence faced by LGBT is a fact of life for many LGBT identified persons.
 In an inherently violent environment, LGBT people may face violence unique to their community in the course of military service.

-According to a 2012 news article, the Israeli Defense Force does not ask the sexual orientation of its soldiers, however half of the homosexual soldiers who serve in the IDF suffer from violence and homophobia.
+According to a 2012 news article, while the Israeli Defense Force does not ask the sexual orientation of its soldiers, half of the homosexual soldiers who serve in the IDF suffer from violence and homophobia.
 LGBT soldiers are often victims of verbal and physical violence and for the most part, commanders ignore the phenomenon.

-SAPRO, the organization responsible for the oversight of the Department of Defense (DoD - USA) sexual assault policy, produces the "Workplace and Gender Relations Survey of Active Duty Member (WGRA)": The 2012 report does not have any paragraph studying the specific situation of LGBT people.
+SAPRO, the organization responsible for the oversight of the Department of Defense (DoD - US) sexual assault policy, produces the "Workplace and Gender Relations Survey of Active Duty Member (WGRA)": The 2012 report does not have any paragraph studying the specific situation of LGBT people.
 The study focuses on men and women.
 The specificity of the violence faced by LGBT people is not considered.

 In the Australian army, the problem is not known officially; only a few cases of harassment and discrimination involving gays and lesbians have been recorded.
 A researcher mentioned that "one would not want to be gay and in the military": Although there has been no major public scandal regarding harassment of gays, this does not mean that such behavior does not occur, but it has been under-studied.
 Generally, however, incidents of discrimination or harassment brought to the attention of commanders are handled appropriately, incidents in which peers who had made inappropriate remarks are disciplined by superiors promptly and without reservation.

 In the United States military, sexual violence in the form of harassment and assault affects a large percentage of its LGBT soldiers.
 Research conducted through an online survey and published in the Journal of Traumatic Stress shows that 80.7% of LGB and 83.9% of transgender service members, reported experiencing sexual harassment during their time in the military.
 The survey also found that 25.7% of LGB and 30.4% of transgender service members reported experiencing sexual assault.
 These researchers concluded that their findings pointed to LGBT service members being at a higher risk of sexual and/or stalking victimization.